-When a custom program is selected, the program display will show a simplified profile of the program.
-Note: If only three columns of indicators are lit in the program display, refer to HOW TO CREATE A CUSTOM PROGRAM on page 16.
+The LED matrix will show the first seven speed settings for the program.
+Note: If only three columns of indicators are lit in the matrix, see HOW TO

+CREATE A CUSTOM PROGRAM on page 16.

-Press the Start button or the Speed + button to start the program.
+Press the Start button or the Speed $\triangle$ button to start the program.